-As far back as I can remember, I’ve hunted down final sales and closeouts, even when I wasn’t strapped for cash.
-It’s a family tradition.
-My mother raised me to hold fast to one unyielding principle: “Never pay full price,” or rephrased, “Only fools pay full price.”
+I shopped final sales and closeouts long before I was strapped for cash.
+It’s tradition.
+My mother raised me to hold fast to one unyielding principle: “Never pay full price.“

-I take great pride in scoring really great buys.
 You aren’t supposed to brag about how much you pay.
 You’re supposed to brag about how much you didn’t pay.
 The less you pay, the greater your bragging rights.
-I was astonished to discover some people are proud of paying a lot for something for which they could have gotten half off if they’d waited a couple of days.
-That’s weird, don’t you think?
-Okay, they might have had to buy it in purple or orange, but think of all the money they’d save!
+I was astonished to discover some people are proud of paying a lot when they could have gotten for half off if they’d waited a couple of days.
+They might have had to get it in purple or orange, but think of the money they’d save!

-Would I have different attitude towards shopping if I were rich?
+Would I have different attitude towards shopping if I were richer?
 I don’t think so.
-To put it in perspective, back in the early 1990s, I got into a tug of war with Carly Simon for possession of a 70% off final clearance silk blouse in a chi-chi shop in Oak Bluffs on Martha’s Vineyard.
+To put it in perspective, in the early 1990s, I got into a tug of war with Carly Simon for possession of a 70% off final clearance silk blouse in a chi-chi shop in Oak Bluffs on Martha’s Vineyard.
 Neither of us was poor.
 It was principal.
-The blouse was orange.
+It was orange.
 I won.
 It was a fantastic blouse.

 Bargain hunting is not just for people on a tight budget.
-For many of us, it’s a contact sport.
-Somewhere, in Heaven, Mom is smiling proudly.
+For some of us, it’s a contact sport.
+Somewhere in the ether, Mom is smiling proudly.